-- 1. For any participant who accumulates four or more deferred grades (DGs), the advisor can recommend probationary status. - 2.
-If the participant's cumulative grade-point average in doctoral work at Andrews University drops below 3.3 in any given semester after the completion of 12 credits, he or she may be placed on academic probation.
-The participant and the advisor must develop a plan to raise the grade-point average above 3.3 within the subsequent semester.
+If a participant's cumulative grade-point average in doctoral work at Andrews University drops below 3.3 in any given semester after the completion of 12 credits, he or she may be placed on academic probation.
+The participant and advisor must develop a plan to raise the grade-point average above 3.3 within the subsequent semester.
 The Director of Graduate Programs must approve this plan.
 When the cumulative grade-point average reaches 3.3, the Director of Graduate Programs reinstates the participant to regular status.
-However, if the participant has not reached the minimum grade-point average within the time limit stated in the approved plan, he or she may be dropped from the program. - 3.
-At the annual review, participants may be put on probation, based on the recommendation of their advisor, if it appears that they have met with their leadership and learning group fewer than 7 times over the past year (including the Roundtable).
+However, if the participant has not reached the minimum grade-point average within the time limit stated in the approved plan, he or she may be dropped from the program.